 - Put a face on rare diseases by sharing stories of patients, their families and their communities.

-This free event was open to the public, including patients, patient advocates, health care providers, researchers, industry representatives and government employees.
+The event is free and open to the public, including patients, patient advocates, health care providers, researchers, trainees, students, industry representatives and government employees.

 Partners in Planning

-Planning committee members included representatives from NCATS, the NIH Clinical Center, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Cancer Institute, the National Heart, Lung, and Blood Institute, the National Human Genome Research Institute, the National Institute of Neurological Disorders and Stroke, the National Organization for Rare Disorders, the Rare Diseases Clinical Research Network’s Coalition of Patient Advocacy Groups, the U.S Food and Drug Administration and The Children’s Inn at NIH.
+Planning committee members include representatives from NCATS, NIH Clinical Center, the National Cancer Institute, the National Heart, Lung, and Blood Institute, the National Human Genome Research Institute, the National Organization for Rare Disorders, the Rare Diseases Clinical Research Network’s Coalition of Patient Advocacy Groups, the U.S. Food and Drug Administration (FDA) and The Children’s Inn at NIH.

 About Rare Disease Day at NIH